mpv-player/mpv/DOCS/man/vo.rst

 ``caca``
     Color ASCII art video output driver that works on a text console.

+    This driver reserves some keys for runtime configuration.
+These keys are hardcoded and cannot be bound:

+    d and D
+        Toggle dithering algorithm.

+    a and A
+        Toggle antialiasing method.

+    h and H
+        Toggle charset method.

+    c and C
+        Toggle color method.

     .. note:: This driver is a joke.

 ``tct``